0 Recently Viewed Program(s)

 • attention to detail

-• sit for long periods of time (3-4 hours)
+• the ability to sit for long periods

-Applicants are strongly encouraged to refer to the ALIS website for career, learning, and employment information for Health Information Management Professionals as well as the governing body’s competency profile for the profession to ensure you understand the skills required to achieve all the competency-based objectives for the program and profession.
+You are strongly encouraged to refer to the ALIS website for career, learning, and employment information for health information management professionals to ensure you can successfully meet the occupational requirements for the program and profession.

-This program is accredited by the Canadian Health Information Management Association (CHIMA) and meets the Learning Outcomes for Health Information Management (LOHIM).
+This program is accredited by the Canadian College of Health Information Management (CCHIM) and meets the learning outcomes for Health Information Management (LOHIM).

-Upon successfully completing the program, graduates will be awarded a SAIT Health Information Management diploma.
+Upon successful completion of this program, you'll be awarded a SAIT Health Information Management diploma.

 Download program info